 Plainfield Public Schools - Channel 97 on Comcast or Channel 30 on FIOS

 duCret reserves the right to remove, without refund, any child whose age is misrepresented during registration from any class or workshop.
 Teenage students under 18 years of age must have written permission from a parent or guardian to attend any class that uses a life model.

-duCret School of Art reserves the right to dismiss any student for inappropriate behavior.
+duCret School of The Arts reserves the right to dismiss any student for inappropriate behavior.

 PHOTOGRAPHY + VIDEO

-The duCret School of Art will document classes, instructors, lectures, parties, and student work using photography and video for promotional purposes only.
-If you do not wish yourself or your child to be photographed, please notify the duCret School of Art in writing at the beginning of the semester.
+The duCret School of The Arts will document classes, instructors, lectures, parties, and student work using photography and video for promotional purposes only.
+If you do not wish yourself or your child to be photographed, please notify the duCret School of The Arts in writing at the beginning of the semester.

 Cell phones, IM, email, chat sites, online games, personal TVs, streaming video and blogs are to be used/read at break time or after class.
 NOT during class.
 Emergency calls must be taken in the hallways.
 The use of MP3 players, iPods, CDs, Internet Radio and radios is completely up to the instructor.
 The allowance and/or type of music played during class time is also up to the instructor.